KMES ATTENDANCE OFFICETO REPORT ABSENCES or TO SUBMIT EXCUSE NOTES PLEASE COMPLETE THIS FORMPolicies and Procedures

 In case of extended illness, hospitalization, or injury, the parent should apply for hospital homebound service.
 Hospital homebound service should be applied for immediately when absences of ten (10) days or more are anticipated for the student.

 An unexcused late check-in or early check-out is defined as any time a student arrives late to school or leaves school early for a reason other than those defined by the State Board of Education as an excused absence.
 A combination of three unexcused late check-ins and/or early check-outs will be considered one unexcused absence.
 Students who miss more than half of the time in any class will be considered absent for that class period.
 When possible, medical and dental appointments should be made outside of school hours.
 If a student is being checked in or checked out for a doctor’s appointment, a parent note, physician’s note, or appointment card is required within 5 school days to be considered excused.
 After the tenth late check-in or early check-out, a physician’s note or appointment card is required within 5 school days to be considered excused.

-Check-in: Parents must sign their child in upon late arrival.
+- Parents must sign their child in upon late arrival.

-Check-out: If it is necessary for a student to check out early due to illness, the student must be assessed by the school nurse and meet assessment criteria for the school to excuse the absence.
+- If it is necessary for a student to check out early due to illness, the student must be assessed by the school nurse and meet assessment criteria for the school to excuse the absence.
 Parents may submit a note to excuse an early check-out due to illness.
 Students who are frequently absent, tardy, or check out early from school may be required by the school administration to provide medical documentation to validate any absence, tardy or early check-out as excused.